web-ridge/react-native-paper-dates/docusaurus/docs/intro.md

 :::info Note

-If a language is not supported.
-Consider creating a pull request so that it can officially be supported.
+If a language is not supported, consider creating a pull request so that it can officially be supported.

 :::